nuagenetworks/monostack-example/README.md

 ![animation](Images/tuto-locations-xib.gif)

 #### The Location Associator

-The last thing we need to do is to allow the user to associate a *List* to a *Location*.
+The last thing we need to do is to be able to associate a *Location* to a *List*.
 To do so, we need an associator:

     $ cp Libraries/NUKit/Tools/Templates/SourceCode/Associator.j Associators/SKLocationAssociator.j
     $ cd Associators && ../Libraries/NUKit/Tools/genimp -r && cd -